CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Windows Server 2012 (R2) already comes with a set of resources and tools that can and should be used for backup.
 These should complement each other in a meaningful way with the security features of other IT systems and third-party products, ideally covering them in the sense of a defense-in-depth and never canceling or weakening each other.

 Not several essential functions per ** server **
 The requirement that several essential functions should not be fulfilled by a server, a fundamental distribution of critical server functionality is aimed at different systems.
 The "one service per server" used in the Unix area does not fit here, since service in the narrower sense rather describes a single network service (eg Telnet).
-This is more about making functionally independent units technically independent of each other.
+It's more about making functionally independent units technically independent from each other.
 For example, a web server should not be a terminal server at the same time as a file server should not be a WSUS server at the same time.
 In multi-layer applications, the goal is usually to map the individual layers (such as database / business logic / presentation) into separate servers (clusters).
 This has the advantage that the network can be segmented more easily and thus better adapted to the protection requirements and the nature of the threats.
 There are also advantages in maintenance and administration.

 S ** ecurity Baseline ** and SCM

 Many security-related settings in Windows Server 2012 (R2) are most easily managed through GPOs.
-It is advisable to create a so-called baseline for all server systems or for server systems of a specific deployment class, ie a template that contains optimal security settings, is regularly checked and updated and is rolled out to all operating server systems.
+It is recommended to create a so-called baseline for all server systems or for server systems of a specific deployment class, ie a template that contains optimal security settings, is regularly checked and updated and is rolled out to all server systems operated.

 The Security Compliance Manager (SCM) is a free tool from Microsoft that can be used to quickly create and manage GPOs and also brings security templates for various purposes.
 These can then with different methods, such.
 For example, Group Policy Editor or System Center Configuration Manager (SCCM) or DCM (Desired Configuration Management, now renamed Configuration Manager Compliance Settings) can be rolled out centrally.
 Configuration of stand-alone machines is also possible through the GPO Pack feature, but recommended only for non-domain member exceptions.